 In 2013, for the third straight year, the Texas higher education story that bogarted the limelight was the ongoing tension swirling around the University of Texas System.
 But there are reasons to believe that won't be the case in 2014.

-A sampling of our coverage in 2013, from our Bidness as Usual series to filibusters and fauxlibusters, water fights to death row, health care to politics, and a month full of ways the Texas Legislature changed our civic life.
+A sampling of our coverage in 2013, from our Bidness as Usual series to the Wendy Davis filibuster and Ted Cruz's fauxlibuster, water fights to death row, health care to electoral and legislative politics, and a month full of ways the Texas Legislature changed our civic life.

-A new direction for standardized testing, expansion for charter schools, No Child Left Behind jettisoned and the aftermath of a cheating scandal: 2013 was a significant year for Texas public education policy.
+A new direction for standardized testing and high school curriculum, expansion for charter schools, No Child Left Behind jettisoned and the aftermath of a cheating scandal: Let's just say 2013 was a significant year for Texas public education policy.